 Most Ph.D. programs have historically used this same apprentice-based system.
 So whether your goal is a research lab in the sciences or psychology, or in the social sciences/humanities, you’ll apply to a Ph.D. program to work with a specific professor.
 Applicants choose this professor based on what they work on so they can learn from the experts.

 Grad school interview questions for health professions and medical degrees

 Interview formats and the questions you can expect from graduate degree programs in the health sciences vary by specialty and also by program.

 “The interview questions will vary depending on the format of the interviews, which can be very different for various health graduate programs,” said Marguerite Degenhardt, pre-professional health program coordinator at North Central College.
-“In all cases, students need to be ready to answer the question ‘why this health profession?’ and questions related to leadership, handling conflict, communication, decision-making, cultural awareness and diversity.”
+“In all cases, students need to be ready to answer the question ‘why this health profession?’ and questions related to leadership, handling conflict, communication, decision-making, cultural awareness and diversity in an admissions interview.”